alber70g/graphql-query-path/README.md

 | ---------------------------------- | --------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **Array.prototype.contains(glob)** | `boolean` | Extends Array with `contains` function.
 To know if a result contains a path you can execute `getPaths(info).contains("/user/**")`.
 This returns a boolean |
 | glob                               | `string`  | a string representing a glob to filter the array with                                                                                                     |

+## Potential features

+- [ ] Create a `pathContains(info, pattern)` function that can lazily find
+      instead of extracting all paths firsts

 ## Author